Causal Inference for Multiple Treatments using Fractional Factorial Designs: Abstract

 \section{Abstract}

-We explore a framework for addressing causal questions in an observational setting with multiple treatments.
-This setting involves attempting to approximate an experiment from observational data.
-With multiple treatments, this experiment would be a factorial design.
-However, certain treatment combinations may be so rare that there are no measured outcomes in the observed data corresponding to them.
-We propose to conceptualize a hypothetical fractional factorial experiment instead of a full factorial experiment and lay out a framework for analysis in this setting.
+We consider the design and analysis of multi-factor experiments using fractional factorial and incomplete designs within the potential outcome framework.
+These designs are particularly useful when limited resources make running a full factorial design infeasible.
 We connect our design-based methods to standard regression methods.
-We finish by illustrating our approach using biomedical data from the 2003-2004 cycle of the National Health and Nutrition Examination Survey to estimate the effects of four common pesticides on body mass index.
+We further motivate the usefulness of these designs in multi-factor observational studies, where certain treatment combinations may be so rare that there are no measured outcomes in the observed data corresponding to them.
+Therefore, conceptualizing a hypothetical fractional factorial experiment instead of a full factorial experiment allows for appropriate analysis in those settings.
+We illustrate our approach using biomedical data from the 2003-2004 cycle of the National Health and Nutrition Examination Survey to examine the effects of four common pesticides on body mass index.